1 Part Course |

 Introduction to the Takeover Code

-2 Part Course | Learn how to understand and apply the rules and the principles of the Takeover Code with this introductory course
+Learn how to understand and apply the rules and the principles of the Takeover Code with this introductory course

 Aerial view of skyscrapers in a hustling bustling metropolitan city

-A one-day course presented over two-half days in a virtual class from 2:00pm to 5:00pm UK time
+A one-day course presented over two-half days in a virtual class

 Introduction to the Takeover Code

-• How the Takeover Panel operates?
+• How does the Takeover Panel operate?

 • Companies, transactions and persons subject to the Code